leftthomas/DREML/README.md

---num_epochs                  train epochs number [default value is 12] --ensemble_size               ensemble model size [default value is 12] --meta_class_size             meta class size [default value is 12]
+--num_epochs                  train epochs number [default value is 12] --ensemble_size               ensemble model size [default value is 12] --meta_class_size             meta class size [default value is 12] --classifier_type             classifier type [default value is 'capsule'](choices:['capsule', 'linear'])
 ```

 ## Benchmarks
 Adam optimizer is used with learning rate scheduling.
-The models are trained with 12 epochs and batch size of 128 on one
+The models are trained with batch size of 128 on one
 NVIDIA Tesla V100 (32G) GPU.

 The images are preprocessed with random resize, random crop, random horizontal flip, and normalize.